berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 >- Study data visualization from PCCB.
 >- Change development stage to 0.1.3.1
 >- OFF DAY FOR STUDIES
+>- Study geometry.
+>- Create a plan for finishing HW.
+>- Check which classes have given HW.

 ### Plan for August 19, 2020:
 >- Study data visualization from PCCB.
 >- Revise custom exceptions (e.g. ntype cannot be <inputvalue>).
 >- Add docstrings for exception classes.
+>- Rename README.md files in folders (json_files etc.)

 ### Plan for August 20, 2020: